deeztek/Hermes-Secure-Email-Gateway/updates/v260807/README.md

 the querying IP is registered with Barracuda, so on a stock gateway it returned nothing while carrying a weight of 7, which is above the rejection threshold of 3 on its own.
 **Your existing entry is left alone**, on the same principle as your spam settings.
-If you have not registered, remove it under **System > RBL Configuration**.
+If you have not registered, remove it under **Content Checks > RBL Configuration**.
 If you have, keep it.

 Fresh installs also stop shipping `dnsbl.sorbs.net`, `ix.dnsbl.manitu.net` and